 - Commitment to philanthropic causes or corporate social responsibility.

 - Other exceptional achievements such as business awards, public service or philanthropic awards, etc.

-Additionally, EY will be conferring the EY Asean Entrepreneurial Excellence Award for the second year on board the EOY platform (award recipient does not compete for the EY EOY Singapore 2016 title).
+EY will also confer the EY Asean Entrepreneurial Excellence Award for the third year on board the EOY platform (award recipient does not compete for the EY EOY Singapore 2017 title).
 The honorary award recognizes successful Southeast Asian businesses that contribute to the economy and community in the region.

 Other sponsors and supporters of the EOY awards include The Edge Singapore (official business publication); The Peak (official luxury lifestyle magazine); Action Community for Entrepreneurship; International Enterprise Singapore; Singapore Business Federation; and SPRING Singapore.
 For more information on the EOY awards, visit www.ey.com/sg/eoy.

 EY is a global leader in assurance, tax, transaction and advisory services.
 The insights and quality services we deliver help build trust and confidence in the capital markets and in economies the world over.
 We develop outstanding leaders who team to deliver on our promises to all of our stakeholders.
 In so doing, we play a critical role in building a better working world for our people, for our clients and for our communities.

 EY refers to the global organization, and may refer to one or more, of the member firms of Ernst & Young Global Limited, each of which is a separate legal entity.
 Ernst & Young Global Limited, a UK company limited by guarantee, does not provide services to clients.
 For more information about our organization, please visit ey.com.

 This news release has been issued by Ernst & Young Solutions LLP, a member of the global EY organization.